Aeroflot Flight 2808: Synopsis

 At a distance of 4.5 km from the runway, the aircraft held a lateral deviation ranging from 200–300 m and an altitude of 200 m.
 To enter the glidepath, the captain began to turn to the right causing the aircraft to roll up to 35°.
-The procedure was carried out uncoordinated fashion, causing the vertical speed to increase to up to 15–16 m/s.
+The procedure was carried out in an uncoordinated fashion, causing the vertical speed to increase to up to 15–16 m/s.
 After passing the Non-directional beacon at an altitude of 170 m (which should have been 210 m) while 40 m to the left of the correct position relative to the runway, the navigator again warned the captain but was ignored.
 At an altitude of approximately 100 m the captain attempted to take the aircraft out of the bank but did not attempt to slow down the vertical speed.
 After the navigator's last attempt to convince the captain to abort the landing and make a go-around, the aircraft banked sharply to the right 10°.

 The aircraft struck foliage to its right at a distance of 2.9 km from the start of the runway while on a bearing of 295° and 60 m to the left of the intended path.
 The aircraft crashed into the ground 512 m after first striking the trees; several brick buildings and cars were damaged by debris but no one on the ground was killed.
 All 84 passengers and crew were killed in the crash.